Octavioweb/Image-processing-using-artificial-inteligence/README.md

 Python project that analyzes a real time-footage using image processing, to detect objects using a machine learning algorithm to be applied in a industry to detect the use of security equipment.

 ## Introduction
 This programa analyzes either a video or a web-cam to recognize if there are any person in the footage, and if those persons are using security equipment, which is reduced to only a security helmet.
+There is a video calles "Video demostración.mp4" with the result, next to the program with the main algorithm.

 ## How it works